sebastiangeiger/omafon/README.md

 With the help of an auth token you can access a "secret"

 ### 2. Sign in lets user appear on contact list
+Send all signed in users a message that someone logged on Don't send that message to the user that just logged on Send the newly signed in user a message with the statuses of all other users

 ### 3. Closing the websocket connection signs you out